Tame the Wild with Byzantine Linearizability: Reliable Broadcast, Snapshots, and Asset Transfer: Byzantine Linearizable Snapshot

 We achieve optimal resilience by waiting for only $f+1$ processes to send the same set.
 Although there is not necessarily a correct process in the intersection of two sets of size $f+1$, we leverage the fact that reliable broadcast prevents equivocation to ensure that nevertheless, there is a common \emph{message} in the intersection, so two snapshots obtained in the same round are necessarily identical.
 Moreover, once one process obtains a snapshot $s$, any snapshot seen in a later round exceeds $s$.

 Each process $i$ collects values from all processes' registers in a shared variable $collect_i$.
-When starting a snapshot operation, each process runs update-collect, where it updates its collect array (\cref{line:do_collect}) and saves it in a local variable $c$ (\cref{line:updatedc}).
+When starting a snapshot operation, each process runs update-collect, where it updates its collect array (line~\ref{line:do_collect}) and saves it in a local variable $c$ (line~\ref{line:updatedc}).
 When it does so, it updates the $i^{th}$ entry to be the highest-timestamped value it observes in the $i^{th}$ entries of all processes' collect arrays (lines \ref{line:s_u} --~\ref{line:f_u}).
 Then, it initiates the snapshot-aux procedure with a new auxnum tag.
 Snapshot-aux returns a snapshot, but not necessarily a ``fresh'' one that reflects all updates that occurred before \emph{snapshot} was invoked.
 Therefore, snapshot-aux is repeatedly called until it collects a snapshot $s$ such that $s\geq c$, according to the snapshots partial order (lines~\ref{line:s_r} --~\ref{line:f_r}).

 By~\Cref{assumption:inf_snaps} and since the $auxnum$ variable at each correct process is increased by 1 every time snapshot-aux is called, all correct processes participate in all instances of snapshot-aux.
-When a correct process invokes a snapshot-aux procedure with auxnum, it first initiates a new reliable broadcast instance at~\cref{line:new_bc}, dedicated to this instance of snapshot-aux.
-Then, as another preliminary step it once again updates its collect array using the update-collect procedure (lines~\ref{line:do_col2}--~\ref{line:do_collect2}) and broadcasts it to all processes at~\cref{line:round_0_bc}.
+When a correct process invokes a snapshot-aux procedure with auxnum, it first initiates a new reliable broadcast instance at line~\ref{line:new_bc}, dedicated to this instance of snapshot-aux.
+Note that although processes invoke one snapshot-aux at a time, they may engage in multiple reliable broadcast instances simultaneously.
+That is, they continue to partake in previous reliable broadcast instances after starting a new one.
+As another preliminary step of snapshot-aux, each correct process once again updates its collect array using the update-collect procedure (lines~\ref{line:do_col2}--~\ref{line:do_collect2}) and broadcasts it to all processes at line~\ref{line:round_0_bc}.
 During the execution, a correct processes delivers messages from all other processes in a round robin fashion.
 The local variable $p$ represents the process from which it currently delivers.
-In addition, $rts[p]$ maintains the next timestamp to be delivered from $p$ (\cref{bcmec1,bcmec2,bcmec3}).
-Note that if the delivered message at some point is $\bot$, $rts[p]$ is not increased, so all of $p$'s messages are delivered in order (\cref{line:ignore_bot}).
+In addition, $rts[p]$ maintains the next timestamp to be delivered from $p$ (lines~\ref{bcmec1}, \ref{bcmec2}, \ref{bcmec3}).
+Note that if the delivered message at some point is $\bot$, $rts[p]$ is not increased, so all of $p$'s messages are delivered in order (line~\ref{line:ignore_bot}).